Vancouver Canucks: Third Stanley Cup Final run and back-to-back Presidents' Trophies (2010–2012)

-During the season-opening game on October 6, 2011, a ceremony was held to honour Rick Rypien, who died by suicide during the off-season.
+During the season-opening game on October 6, 2011 against the Pittsburgh Penguins, a ceremony was held to honour Rick Rypien, who died by suicide during the 2011 off-season.
 For the rest of the season, the players wore decals on their helmets saying "37 RYP."
-The Canucks were strong contenders for much of the 2011–12 season, and clinched Presidents' Trophy, for the second consecutive year.
-Despite projections for another Stanley Cup run at the outset of the 2012 playoffs, the Canucks were eliminated in five games by the eventual Cup champion Los Angeles Kings.
+The Canucks were strong contenders for much of the 2011–12 season, and clinched Presidents' Trophy, for the second consecutive year and second time in franchise history altogether.
+Despite projections for another Stanley Cup run at the outset of the 2012 playoffs, the Canucks were eliminated in five games by the eighth-seeded and eventual Cup champion Los Angeles Kings.